sondli/twow-setup/README.md

 ## 🛠️ Installation
-This script makes it easy to install tDF, SuperWoW, SuperAPI, pfQuest-turtle, and pfQuest
+This script makes it easy to install tDF, SuperWoW, SuperAPI, pfQuest-turtle, and pfQuest on Linux

-#### TWOW-Setup Install
 1. Install twow from Lutris
 2. Download this script
 3. From a Terminal, cd back into the Rocky-Scripts folder: